vennemp/EC2-Request-System/README.md

 The benefit here is that you can enforce approvals, transparency (who requested and approved what), configuration management (Security Groups, IAM Roles, Instance Size, User Data, AMIs) etc.

+Once you write your PS Script, you will have to deploy with PowerShell Core and new AWS Lambda module. https://aws.amazon.com/blogs/developer/announcing-lambda-support-for-powershell-core/